Easy Steps to Apply

+If you have taken or are taking university courses at a post-secondary institution, please submit those transcripts as well.
 To be considered official, all university transcripts, mark sheets, and certificates must:

-(1) be sent directly from the university to the Wheaton College Admissions Office at 501 College Ave, Wheaton, IL 60187;
+- Be sent directly from the university to the Wheaton College Admissions Office at 501 College Ave, Wheaton, IL 60187;

-(2) bear the original signature of the university official;
+- Bear the original signature of the university official;

-(3) bear the official school seal.
+- Bear the official school seal.
 Notarized or certified copies are acceptable.